 All vegetation maintenance performed by BWL crews follows pruning standards approved by the American National Standards for Line Clearance.
 Our goal is to retain the health of trees and other vegetation, as we clear lines to ensure customer safety and system reliability.
 If you have questions about the tree trimming work in your neighborhood, please call (517) 702-6552.

 We strive to complete a tree trimming maintenance cycle throughout our service area every five years in order to provide clearance for power lines.

 A blue dot on a tree indicates trimming is planned.
 A planned removal will be indicated by two blue dots on the tree.
+A tree marked with an "X" is an approved removal.
 A red dot on a tree indicates it is a City of Lansing tree that is marked for removal.
 The City of Lansing Forestry can be reached at (517) 483-4218.